oakoak/4_json/README.md

 # Prettify JSON

 ---
-The script reads the json file and writes the edited data to a json file
+The script reads the json file and prints in a pretty form
 ---

 ### Quickstart
 + Script takes the path to the files as a parameters
 + Script checks the path, if there is no file - prints an error
 + Script prints an error if the file is not json
++ If you add second parameter, the script will output the data to a file with this path

 Example of script launch on Linux, Python 3.5: